-- Acne Conglobata is a rare form of acne that develops deep beneath the skin to form large, pus-filled cysts that can cause significant pain, swelling, scarring and disfigurement.
+- Acne conglobata is a rare form of inflammatory acne that develops deep beneath the skin to form large, pus-filled cysts that can cause significant pain, swelling and disfiguring scars

 What Is Acne Conglobata?